ga4gh/gks-common/schema/core-im/def/StudyResult.rst

    *  - recordMetadata
       - :ref:`RecordMetadata`
       - 0..1
       - Provenance metadata about a specific concrete encoding/serialization of information (e.g. as a record in a specific data/knowledgebase, or an online digital resource) - as opposed to provenance about the abstract information content a record carries.
    *  - focus
       - :ref:`DomainEntity` | `Coding </ga4gh/schema/gks-common/1.x/data-types/json/Coding>`_ | `IRI </ga4gh/schema/gks-common/1.x/data-types/json/IRI>`_
       - 0..1
-      - The specific subject or experimental unit in a Study that data in the StudyResult object is about. e.g. a particular variant in a population allele frequency dataset like ExAC or gnomAD.
+      - The specific subject or experimental unit in a Study that data in the StudyResult object is about - e.g. a particular variant in a population allele frequency dataset like ExAC or gnomAD.
    *  - sourceDataSet
       - :ref:`DataSet`
       - 0..m
-      - A larger Data Set from which the content of the Result was derived.
+      - A larger DataSet from which the content of the StudyResult was derived.
    *  - componentResult
       - :ref:`StudyResult`
       - 0..m
-      - A Study Result comprised of data items about the same focus as its parent Result, but based on a analysis of a different subset of the data pertaining to that focus (e.g. data from analysis of a subset of the full Study Group).
+      - Another StudyResult comprised of data items about the same focus as its parent Result, but based on a more narrowly scoped analysis of the foundational data (e.g. an analysis based on data about a subset of the parent Results full study population) .
    *  - studyGroup
       - :ref:`StudyGroup`
       - 0..1
-      - A structured description of specific population of subjects interrogated in the Research Study to produce the subset of data captured in the StudyResult.
+      - A description of a specific group or population of subjects interrogated in the ResearchStudy that produced the data captured in the StudyResult.
    *  - ancillaryResults
       - object
       - 0..1